RealNiceBoat/CV_Detectron2/readme.md

 ```

 ## Possible Prediction Bugs
 1. cfg.MODEL.ROI_HEADS.SCORE_THRESH_TEST determines how the box suppression threshold.
 1 means all are gone, 0 means even 3% predictions appear.
-Set wisely like 0.5. (unfixed)
+Set wisely like 0.5. (copying COCOEvaluator)
 2. Are the output boxes supposed to be rescaled rather than original img dimensions? (unconfirmed)
 3. Image color channels loaded in reverse.
 Use: cv2.imread(path) (fixed)
-4. Image ids not loaded from metafile but interpreted from filename (unconfirmed)
+4. Image ids not loaded from metafile but interpreted from filename (fixed)
 5. class ids not remapped to category ids.
-Use: MetadataCatalog(name).thing_dataset_id_to_contiguous_id (not fixed)
+Use: MetadataCatalog(name).thing_dataset_id_to_contiguous_id (copying COCOEvaluator)

 ## Results
 TIL pycoco evaluation results: